gchonggg/cse15l-lab-reports/lab-report-1.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```
 You will then be prompted to type in your password.
-* Type in your full password and hit enter.
+* Type in your full password and https://github.com/gchonggg/cse15l-lab-reports.githit enter.
 You should see something like the following:
 ![Image](https://gchonggg.github.io/cse15l-lab-reports/img/Screenshot%202023-04-10%20at%208.51.08%20PM.png)